-- 25. In 2015/16, the amount of Part-time Adult Dependants' Grant (PTADG) under regulation 96 is £2,732 (prior to calculation under regulation 103) for one only of: - an eligible student's partner (as defined in paragraph 20); or - an adult dependant of the student whose net income does not exceed £3,923. - 26.
-The residual income of a partner (as determined by paragraph 5 of Schedule 6 of the Regulations), whatever the amount, is always included in the dependants' grant income assessment because there is no maximum amount specified in regulation 96(2)(a) for a partner.
+The residual income of a partner (as determined by section 5 of Schedule 6 of the Regulations), whatever the amount, is always included in the dependants' grant income assessment because there is no maximum amount specified in regulation 96(2)(a) for a partner.
 A student is not eligible for a grant in respect of an adult dependant whose net income exceeds the maximum amount applicable and such dependants are not included in the dependants' grant income assessment.
-The income of a partner, a dependent child or an adult dependant any of whom is also a full-time eligible student or who holds a statutory award is not included in the income assessment. - 27.
+The income of a partner, a dependent child or an adult dependant any of whom is also a full-time eligible student or who holds a statutory award is not included in the income assessment.

 There is no requirement for a student to apply separately for the PTADG.
-Provided they have indicated on the main application form that they have a spouse/ dependent

-- adult, there is no requirement for them to make any separate request to receive this grant. - 28.
+Provided they have indicated on the main application form that they have a spouse/ dependent adult, there is no requirement for them to make any separate request to receive this grant.

 Partners and other adult dependants of new and continuing students who are applying for any grants for dependants submit details of gross taxable income from all sources for the prior financial year.
 For child dependants the net income from the prior financial year will be used.
-Estimates of net income (as per Regulation 35(7) of the Education (Student Support) (Wales) Regulations 2015) of partners and dependants for the current academic year will no longer be used for the targeted support income assessment.
+Estimates of net income (as per Regulation 35(7) of the Education (Student Support) (Wales) Regulations 2015 (as amended)) of partners and dependants for the current academic year will no longer be used for the targeted support income assessment.
 The 'prior financial year' is the financial year immediately before the financial year that ended before the start of the academic year.
-For example, for AY 2015/16, the current financial year begins in April 2015.
-The previous financial year began in April 2014, and the prior financial year began in April 2013. - 29.
-For part-time students all partner income, and income of other adult dependants and child dependants that is declared must be supported by physical evidence of that income. - 30.
-Note that part-time course grant and fee grant (the latter is available where the course started before September 2014) are income assessed using the previous financial year income of the student and their partner, so the income used in the assessment of part-time dependants' grants is not aligned with the income assessment of part-time course and fee grant. - 31.
+For example, for AY 2016/17 the current financial year begins in April 2016.
+The previous financial year began in April 2015, and the prior financial year began in April 2014.
+For part-time students all partner income, and income of other adult dependants and child dependants that is declared must be supported by physical evidence of that income.

+Note that part-time course grant and fee grant (the latter is available where the course started before September 2014) are income assessed using the previous financial year income of the student and their partner, so the income used in the assessment of part-time dependants' grants is not aligned with the income assessment of part-time course and fee grant.

 To ensure that students are not disadvantaged where there has been a significant drop in income from the prior financial year, where income in the current financial year (i.e. the financial year which begins immediately before the start of the current academic year) has fallen by 15% or more as compared to the prior financial year, students will be able to request a current year income assessment.